 I was wearing;

-Forever 21 Black & White Blouse (no longer available, similar options linked) Also worn here
+Zara Black Embroidered Blouse (no longer available, similar option linked) Also worn here

 I was wearing;